 We are so excited that you've taken the time to visit our website, and hope that it captures the spirit of the Beta Eta Deuteron chapter of Kappa Kappa Gamma!

 Our chapter is made up of diverse, passionate, sincere, and motivated women who are leaders in Kappa, on campus, and beyond.
 The bonds formed in this fraternity are truly unparalleled.
-As sisters we support each other in each of our endeavors, whether it's athletic competitions, thesis presentations, or late nights in the library.
-For our members, the Beta Eta Deuteron chapter is more than just a community at Stanford, it’s a community for life.
+As sisters, we support each other in all our endeavors, from athletic competitions to thesis presentations to late nights in the library, and we push one another to grow in new directions.
+For our members, the Beta Eta Deuteron chapter is more than just a community at Stanford, it’s a second home.

 Kappa’s mission statement reads, “Kappa Kappa Gamma is an organization of women, which seeks for every member throughout her life bonds of friendship, mutual support, opportunities for self-growth, respect for intellectual development, and an understanding of and an allegiance to positive ethical principles.”
 Our chapter’s purpose is driven by this mission.
 Kappa strives to instill values of altruism, empowerment, and inclusivity in its members.
 We are not afraid to step away from old customs to make positive change, especially on two issues we have identified as central to our reform and outreach: the lack of diversity and inclusion in Greek Life and the prevalence of sexual violence and relationship abuse on college campuses.